 Wednesday, August 15, 2012

 This course examines several related themes regarding physics in the context of the modern world.
 It challenges students to consider the importance of understanding science and technology as factors of change in the modern world.
 We explore optics as a means of demonstrating the evolution of physical theories.
 In connection with this, we take up experimental work in the field of optics and physical colors, in which we compare the understanding of color phenomena in a holistic manner with the analysis of experimental results through modern mathematical models.

 An important aspect of the course is to experience physics in a modern setting.
 To this end we take up current technological issues facing the human being in today’s world, such as the energy crisis, alternative energy sources and related technology.
 A field trip to Fermilab, one of the world’s prominent particle physics labs, is another gateway for students into the realm of modern physics.
-Students also write technical reports on subjects of their choice.

 Welcome to the Chicago Waldorf School classrooms!

 This course description page introduces an area of the website that is a communications and resource bulletin for the faculty to share details about their classes and special subjects.
 This message board is a resource for the teacher to post information and impressions about the progress of the class and the students' activities.
 Ranging from a broad analysis of the learning goals of the year, to the specifics of a deadline for a homework assignment, you will find information about the activities of this class in these periodically updated posts.